jorritvm/imagetools/README.md

 Jorrit Vander Mynsbrugge

 ## Windows user installation instructions
-Download the installer, all dependencies are included.
+Download the installer from the 'release' folder, all dependencies are included.

 ## Windows developer installation instructions
 ```